 Seller Services and Advice from Melissa & Rebekah

 So, you're thinking about selling your home?
 There's so much to think about!
 We're here to help!
-We sold over 80 homes in 2014 and we know what it takes to successfully market and sell a home.
+We've sold over 500 homes in our career and we know what it takes to successfully market and sell a home.

 In our opinion, there are three main components to consider when formulating a successful plan to sell your home: 1) Curb appeal and staging, 2) Pricing and 3) Marketing.
 Each of these components are highlighted below.
 Please help yourself to this information and feel free to call or email us with any questions you may have.

 If you'd like to take advantage of our vast knowledge and put us to work for you, feel free to schedule a free consultation with us.
 We'll be happy to take a look at your home, review our complete marketing plan, give you tips and pointers for making your home show its best, and educate you on your homes value and market conditions.
 There's never any pressure!

 Melissa & Rebekah

 The Stephens & Stephens Guide to Selling Your Home